DDLund/Solar-powerplant-analysis/README.md

 ### Odd Circumstances of Under-Performance
 ![](images/oddHists.png)
 We identified odd circumstances around low-yield (low-power) times that indicate the events are not random.
 It appears that low-power times are not distributed evenly among the days or times.
-There are some pairs of inverters that experience low-power simutaiously very often.
+There are very few times when more than 10 inverters give low power simultaniously, and when multiple inverters give low power, it is usually only 2-4.
+However, there are some pairs of inverters that give low power together 10+ times.
+We also saw some inverters has very high residual correlations.
+This suggests that some inverters perform together, perhaps because they are close to each other in the plant or are connected by some sort of wiring.

 ## Contents
 The work is written in R markdown.
 Analysis is primarily on powerplant 1 data.
 For information on the data, see [here](https://www.kaggle.com/datasets/anikannal/solar-power-generation-data).
 The contents of each R markdown file is as folows: